The “Invisible” French Manicure Is A Chic Upgrade From The Original

 Strikingly Simple

 Finally, is there anything more stylish than a timeless take on the invisible French?
-Taking the colors of a classic French manicure but removing the solid tip looks incredibly chic.
+Taking the colours of a classic French manicure but removing the solid tip looks incredibly chic.